Gustavo Esteva: Life and career

+Esteva was born in Mexico City on 20 August 1936, as the third child of Elodia Figueroa and Guillermo A. Esteva, a politician, writer and professor.
+Esteva's father died early.

 Esteva worked for different companies.
 "Despite the personal discomfort brought about by an increasing awareness of the fraud of the original promise of my profession, I advanced rapidly in my career."
 Finally he turned to the public sector.
 He worked for the Bank of foreign trade and joined a marxist group with revolutionary aspirations which he quit in 1965.

 From 1970 to 1976 he was a high-ranking official in the government of President Echeverría.